Zadelkhair/production_didactique/README.md

 - nodejs v14.16.0
 - mysql database

-After that create a database with name of evaluation_proj and import the 'evaluation_proj.sql' file
+After that create a database with the name of evaluation_proj and import the 'evaluation_proj.sql' file

 After that run :